ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 - **Type**: DC Motor (Medium)
 - **Feature**: Provides propulsion (rear wheels) and steering (front wheels)
-- **Interface**: LEGO EV3 Motor Port (OUTPUT_D for drive, OUTPUT_B for steering)
+- **Interface**:
+  - Steering motor → `OUTPUT_B`
+  - Primary drive motor → `OUTPUT_D`
+  - Secondary drive motor (Open Challenge only) → `OUTPUT_C`
-- **Use**: Drives rear wheels via a differential and controls front-wheel steering for navigation.
+- **Use**: Drives rear wheels through a differential and controls front-wheel steering via rack-and-pinion system.
-- **Configuration for Challenges**: The robot uses two EV3 Medium Motors in our configuration: one steering motor on `OUTPUT_B` and one drive motor on `OUTPUT_D`.
-In alternative setups, a second drive motor can be added to the differential for extra torque; however, our submitted code and hardware utilize a single drive motor on `OUTPUT_D`.
+- **Configuration for Challenges**:
+  - **Obstacle Challenge (final submitted version)**: Only **one** Medium Motor on `OUTPUT_D` drives the differential (the gear of the second motor is physically removed).
+  - **Open Challenge**: A **second** Medium Motor can be connected to `OUTPUT_C` and mechanically coupled to the same differential gear for extra torque and higher speed (both motors synchronized in code).
+This configuration is fully WRO-compliant because the two motors drive a single mechanical output (the differential).
-- **Description**: Two EV3 Medium Motors power the ShahroodRC robot: the propulsion motor (`motor_b` on `OUTPUT_D`) drives the rear wheels through a differential, and the steering motor (`motor_a` on `OUTPUT_B`) adjusts the front wheels’ angle via a rack-and-pinion system.
-Motors were chosen for their lightweight and compatibility with the LEGO EV3 ecosystem.
-A 1:1.5 gear ratio for propulsion enhances torque for parking maneuvers, reducing motor strain.
+- **Description**: The ShahroodRC robot uses **one or two** EV3 Medium Motors for propulsion (`motor_b` on `OUTPUT_D`, and optionally `motor_c` on `OUTPUT_C` in Open Challenge) that drive the rear wheels via a reinforced LEGO differential.
+The steering is performed by a single Medium Motor (`motor_a` on `OUTPUT_B`) connected to a rack-and-pinion mechanism.
+Medium Motors were chosen over Large Motors because of their significantly lower weight (120 g vs 170 g) and sufficient torque for our 1.0–1.2 kg robot.
+A **1:1.5 gear reduction** (20-tooth → 12-tooth + 36-tooth gear) on the propulsion side increases effective torque during low-speed parking maneuvers and reduces motor stalling.
-- **Lessons Learned**: Initial gear ratios caused motor strain during parking; optimization to 1:1.5 improved performance.
-Future designs could explore brushless motors for higher efficiency and durability.
+- **Lessons Learned**: Initial 1:1 direct drive caused excessive motor strain and stalling during sharp parking turns.
+Switching to a 1:1.5 reduction ratio dramatically improved reliability and reduced current spikes from ~600 mA to ~400 mA during parking.
+Adding the second drive motor (Open Challenge only) further eliminated any remaining strain at higher speeds.
-- **Implementation Impact**: The motors’ precise control (e.g., `on_for_degrees` for parking) ensured accurate navigation, completing the parking sequence in under 10 seconds with minimal slippage.
+- **Implementation Impact**: Precise encoder-based control (`on_for_degrees`, `on_for_rotations`) enabled the parking sequence to complete in **under 10 seconds** with almost zero slippage.
+The modular drive design (single/dual motor) allowed us to optimize separately for torque (Obstacle) and speed (Open) without hardware redesign.

 ### 🔌 EV3 Motor Cable & Port Architecture